rcortx/handwritten-digit-extraction/README.md

 ```

 ### Pipeline
-Currently, I have stitched together a pipeline as follows:

 #### 0. Noise Removal: Unsupervised Peak Clustering
     performing this via finding and merging peaks on x/y projections with provided threshold and removing noise patterns